MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMC_Intro.md

   - **Claim your website destination URL**

-    You claim your verified website destination URL by creating a Microsoft Merchant Center store and specifying your website in the “Destination URL” field.
+    You claim your verified website destination URL by creating a Microsoft Merchant Center store and specifying your website in the â€œDestination URLâ€ field.

   Once you have claimed your website destination URL, the next step is to create your Microsoft Merchant Center store.